percona/pmm/doc/source/deploy/server/ami.rst

 .. figure:: ../../images/aws-marketplace.pmm.ec2.dialog.user-name.png

-   *Create credentials for your instance.*
+   p*Create credentials for your instance.* nnp
 The system authentication window then appears for you to use your newly created credentials.
 Enter the user name and password that you have just created.
 Your instance is now ready.